How traveling affects your mind? How does it feel to travel full-time? These blog posts deal with the psychology of travel.

 - Why I Took a Break from Traveling

-I also started doing daily meditation while traveling.
+I have done daily meditation while traveling.
 The following blog posts deal with mindfulness and meditation from a secular and scientific perspective.
-So far I’ve written about the popular Vipassana Dhamma silent meditation retreats and popular mindfulness mobile apps Calm and Headspace.
+I haveve written about the popular Vipassana Dhamma silent meditation retreats and popular mindfulness mobile apps Calm and Headspace.

 Although this section of my blog has the least to do with traveling, I think that meditation and travel very often go hand in hand.